ValentinaPanic/ValentinaPanic.github.io/_posts/2020-06-25-my_first_cli_ruby_gem_go_hiking.markdown

    Lib folder will be responsible for holding the other files I created when building classes.
 For this app, I thought it would be enough to have only 3 different files:

 * 	api_manager.rb – This file contains class ApiManager which will be getting data from HikingProject API.
 * 	cli.rb – This file contains class CLI that is my controller class.
-I have #start method that will evoke other methods which will help me to show the list of trails when users use a command bin/run in their terminal.
+I have `#start` method that will evoke other methods which will help me to show the list of trails when users use a command `bin/run` in their terminal.
 * 	hike.rb – This file contains class Hike, which is the model class.
 Methods in this class are responsible for instantiating and creating new Hike objects.
 Each object will have attributes such as name, location, summary, difficulty, URL, hike_length.

     I created the ApiManager class first because I wanted to have real data from the beginning.
 It is easier for me to debug if I see the real results.
 I have been using `binding.pry` in labs  before, but to be honest, working on this project I finally understand how helpful `pry` gem is.

-   I initially started a class method and used `puts “Hello!”`  as my code.  `puts` can be helpful as `binding.pry`.
+ I initially started a class method and used `puts “Hello!”`  as my code.  `puts` can be as helpful as `binding.pry`.
 When I ran `bin/run`, I got an error.
 Permission denied, it said.
 I froze.
 The fear of breaking the app was so scary.
 Right then I learned about executable files and what it means.
 The first thing I did was to run `ls –lah` command which listed files and if it didn’t end with ‘x’ than that file was not executable.
 To change that I needed to run `chmod +x <file name>` and voila!
 My program output “Hello!”

  All of my files were linked properly and I was able to get to actual coding.